serendio-labs-stage/diskoveror-web-interface/README.md

 ##### Example:

 >        inputtext=”This sentence is given for example.
-Bill Gates is a co-founder of Microsoft” The RestAPI on being called (by passing the input text to it) with a GET request returns a structur
+Bill Gates is a co-founder of Microsoft”

+The RestAPI on being called (by passing the input text to it) with a GET request returns a structure

 ### Starting the web-interface application